Hypercubers/hypercubing.xyz/docs/puzzles.md

 # Puzzles

-While we are waiting for Hyperspeedcube 2.0 to release (which will be able to simulate almost any puzzle), here is a list of puzzle definitions for Magic Puzzle Ultimate.
-You can even design your own puzzles if you can figure out what the syntax means 💀
+While we're waiting for Hyperspeedcube 2.0 to release (which will be able to simulate almost any puzzle), Magic Puzzle Ultimate is a great program to get your feet wet in the world of other puzzles.

+Open the location where your **MPUlt** folder is.
+Next, open the **MPUlt_puzzles.txt** file.
+This file is a big list of all the puzzles in the program.
+Now you can copy & paste the puzzles that you want below under their appropriate Block.
+Just save the file, reopen MPUlt, and the puzzle you added will be in there.

+## Puzzle Definitions
-???
-"3D puzzles"
+??? abstract "3D puzzles"

     ``` title="3x3x3"
     Puzzle 3x3x3